nhamblet/advent2018/day03/README.md

 ## Day 3: No Matter How You Slice It

 I struggled on the first part of this one, but learned some things, and was eventually able to get both parts.
+Some of the narrative below isn't quite right, because the rollup-based attempt 3 actually does work, it's just slow (but not all-night slow).

 [My solution](day3.hs)